coderamen666/srd-v3.5-md/spells/spells-s.md

 You are able to shrink one nonmagical item (if it is within the size limit) to 1/16 of its normal size in each dimension (to about 1/4,000 the original volume and mass).
-This change effectively reduces the object's size by four categories.
+This change effectively reduces the object’s size by four categories.
 Optionally, you can also change its now shrunken composition to a clothlike one.
 Objects changed by a *shrink item* spell can be returned to normal composition and size merely by tossing them onto any solid surface or by a word of command